Policies

 If elected President, Sara will:

-• Introduce policies to ensure members’ money is never misused in these ways again
+• Introduce policies to ensure members’ money is never misused again

-• Restore transparency and accountability in all board and financial matters
+• Restore transparency and accountability to the membership of all financial matters

 1